ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/retrieve.rst

 Retrieve All Tasks
 ^^^^^^^^^^^^^^^^^^

-To retrieve all Tasks, use the following query:
+Send the following request to retrieve data for all Tasks:

 .. code::